JuliaPlots/PlotDocs.jl/docs/src/backends.md

 ## [UnicodePlots](https://github.com/JuliaPlots/UnicodePlots.jl)

 Simple and lightweight.
 Plot directly in your terminal.
 You won't produce anything publication quality, but for a quick look at your data it is awesome.
+Allows plotting over a headless node (SSH).

 ```@example backends
-unicodeplots()
-plot([sin cos])
+unicodeplots(); backendplot()  #hide
-png("backends_unicodeplots.png") # hide
+png("backends_unicodeplots.png")  #hide
 ```
 ![](backends_unicodeplots.png)